 Figure 5.
 A comparison of the LT1 mountain hare (Lepus timidus timidus) genome assembly with A) the previous Irish hare (Lepus timidus hibernicus) pseudoreference assembly (GCA_009760805, examples of karyotype differences are highlighted in red) and B) our previously published European brown hare (Lepus europaeus) genome assembly (GCF_033115175).
 Note the higher synteny but lower sequence similarity compared to (A).
+See the Results section for further explanation.

 Discussion